MarekMH/PumoxCompaniesApp/README.md

 | login: | hasło: |
 | ------ | ------ |
 | test | test |
-- as an ORM the EF was used.
+- Entinty Framework was my ORM of choice.
 It might be replaced with other engine if required.
 - Xunit used for unit tests writing.